-My brother reminded me over the weekend.
-We whined to our Dad about how bored we were.
+My brother reminded me over the holiday weekend.
 Remember no cable or cell phones?
 Hell, this was probably just pre-Atari; we had to be bored.

 Maybe my Dad knew exactly what he was doing.
 We were pretty whiny.